01 May 2022

-Ancestry has just released details of a new collection of primary sources that can help shed light on the lives of Scots who settled in the United States, Canada and the Caribbean.
+Ancestry's Scottish settler records can help shed light on the lives of Scots who settled in the United States, Canada and the Caribbean.

 'U.S., Directory of Scottish Settlers in North America, 1625-1825' comprises 200 years of records for people of Scottish descent who travelled to the United States, Canada or the Caribbean between 1625 and 1825.
 The records in the collection have been transcribed from a variety of primary sources, including: